 Embracing cultural diversity while celebrating 19 years of African influence in middle Georgia

-Join us on April 23, 24, and 25 of 2015, as we drum up a lot of excitement, entertainment and fun in downtown Macon as our Pan African Festival of Georgia prepares for another successful year, with some subtle changes the whole family will enjoy.
+Join us on May 16-17, 2015, as we drum up a lot of excitement, entertainment and fun in downtown Macon as our Pan African Festival of Georgia prepares for another successful year, with some subtle changes the whole family will enjoy.

 Other features and offerings of the 2015 Festival include The Medical Center of Central Georgia’s community services village, an Interfaith Unity Service, and once again, the International Children’s Village featuring hands on crafts and an opportunity to travel to Africa.
 Games, crafts, and an opportunity to immerse the entire family into African culture, and the best part?
 No passport needed!